Best Books To Read On Holiday

 On the beautiful beaches of Crete, an old woman is handing out scraps of paper.
 Sofia, eighty-five years old, unable to speak, is desperate to find a daughter she has never known.
 After a tragic childhood in Athens and a soaring career as a singer, the brutal treatment of the man she loved by a tyrannical regime forced her to give up her daughter mere days after her birth.
 Now she longs to be reunited with her child before it’s too late.

 One summer, property seeker, Serendipity Parker finds herself on the beautiful west coast of Ireland, hunting for a home for a wealthy Irish client.
 But when she finds the perfect house in the small town of Ballykiltara, there’s a problem; nobody seems to know who owns it.
-‘The Welcome House’ is a local legend.
-Its front door is always open for those in need of shelter, and there’s always a plentiful supply of food in the cupboards for the hungry or poor.
+‘The Welcome House’ is a local legend but with a mysterious past that needs to be discovered…

 When her walk up the aisle leads to disaster Maya Thomas must forge a new path… Saying ‘I Do’ was meant to be the start of her greatest adventure, but when Maya’s fiance drops dead just moments before he’s set to kiss the bride, her life is spent spinning out of control.